 You Don’t Always Need A Jeweler

-If you are unable to bring your ring into a jeweler for regular cleaning, clean your ring at home!
+If you are unable to bring your ring to a jeweler for professional ring cleaning, clean your ring at home!
 No need for any special jewelry cleaners or special tools.
 It’s easier than you think and will save you some money by doing it yourself with everyday household items.
 The best way is to mix very warm water and dish soap in a bowl.
 NEVER clean your ring over the drain, as it can easily slip out of your hands.
 Let your ring sit in the mixture for 20-40 minutes, and gently brush the ring with a soft toothbrush.
 Avoid using a toothbrush with rough bristles as this may damage your ring.
 Finally, rinse your ring off with warm water and dry with a soft and lint-free cloth.
 And remember, while diamonds may be one of the hardest natural materials, they can be easily scratched or damaged.
-Be gentle and patient while cleaning to avoid loosening or damaging diamonds and scratching your metal, especially if you have an antique or vintage ring which may be more fragile.
+Be gentle and patient while cleaning to avoid loosening or damaging diamonds and scratching your metal, especially if you have an antique or vintage ring that may be more fragile.
 Choose dish soap that doesn’t include moisturizing elements, as those will add buildup to your ring, which is what you want to get rid of.
-It was known, however, that Elizabeth Taylor would clean her 33.19 carat diamond ring with hot water and gin.
+It was known, however, that Elizabeth Taylor would clean her 33.19-carat diamond ring with hot water and gin.
 As strange as it may sound, that is also an option to use, but we would recommend soap as your first choice.